powsybl/powsybl-metrix/README.md

 $> cmake --build . --target install
 ```
 ###### Checkstyle
 This project uses [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) to verify the code style.
 This tool is provided with the clang extra tools.
 To enable the code style checking, add the `-DCMAKE_CXX_CLANG_TIDY=clang-tidy` flag to the configure command.

+A clang-format file is also provided to format the code by using [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
+Most of IDEs have a option to format files using clang-format automatically.

 ###### Code coverage
 This project uses either [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) or [llvm-cov](https://llvm.org/docs/CommandGuide/llvm-cov.html) to compute the code coverage.
 We also use [gcovr](https://gcovr.com/en/stable/) (4.2 or higher) to generate both sonar and HTML reports.
 To compute the code coverage, add the `-DCODE_COVERAGE=TRUE` flag to the configure command.